Texas State Highway 310: Future

 The S.M.
 Wright Project is a highway project by TxDOT which seeks to bring improvements to the major highways in South Dallas.
 The project mainly seeks to convert the S.M.
 Wright Freeway into the S.M.
 Wright Parkway, a six-lane arterial with at-grade intersections.
 Phase I involved rerouting US 175 off the S.M.
 Wright Freeway onto a brand new extension of the C.F.
 Hawn Freeway which directly connects into I-45.
 In addition to this, improvements were made to I-45 directly north of said interchange.
 Phase I was completed in early June 2020.
 Phase II involves converting the S.M.
 Wright Freeway between US 175 and I-45 into an arterial.
 In addition to that, improvements with its interchange with I-45, Cesar Chavez Boulevard, and the Good-Latimer Expressway will be made.
 Phase II is scheduled for completion in fall 2023.
+On February 26, 2026, the section north of US 175 was given to the city of Dallas.